endfront/LayJS/specification.markdown

 - imageAlt
   `string`

-- audioSrc / videoSrc
+- audio / video
   `string`

-- videoSources / audioSources
+- videos / audios
   This is a "multiple-type" and an "object-type" prop.
     [
       {